 A wellhead imbalance liability equal to the Company’s share is recorded to the extent that the Company’s well operators have sold volumes in excess of its share of remaining reserves in an underlying property.
-However, for the three and nine months ended September 30, 2019 and 2018, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.
+However, for the three months ended March 31, 2021 and 2020, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.

-The Company’s disaggregated revenue has two revenue sources, which are oil sales and natural gas and NGL sales, and the Company only operates in one geographic area, the Williston Basin in the United States, primarily in North Dakota and Montana.
-Oil sales for the three months ended September 30, 2019 and 2018 were $152.8 million and $135.0 million, respectively.
-Natural gas and NGL sales for the three months ended September 30, 2019 and 2018 were $5.2 million and $10.4 million, respectively.
-Oil sales for the nine months ended September 30, 2019 and 2018 were $416.3 million and $315.2 million, respectively.
-Natural gas and NGL sales for the nine months ended September 30, 2019 and 2018 were $24.3 million and $26.2 million, respectively.
+The Company’s disaggregated revenue has two revenue sources, which are oil sales and natural gas and NGL sales, and substantially all of the Company’s revenue comes from one geographic area, the Williston Basin in the United States, primarily in North Dakota and Montana.
+Oil sales for the three months ended March 31, 2021 and 2020 were $135.6 million and $116.3 million, respectively.
+Natural gas and NGL sales for the three months ended March 31, 2021 and 2020 were $21.7 million and $13.9 million, respectively.

 Net Income (Loss) Per Common Share

-Basic earnings per share (“EPS”) are computed by dividing net income (loss) (the numerator) by the weighted average number of common shares outstanding for the period (the denominator).
-Diluted EPS is computed by dividing net income (loss) by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
-Potential common shares include stock options and restricted stock.
-The number of potential common shares outstanding relating to stock options and restricted stock is computed using the treasury stock method.
+Basic earnings per share (“EPS”) are computed by dividing net income (loss) attributable to common stockholders (the numerator) by the weighted average number of common shares outstanding for the period (the denominator).
+Diluted EPS is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
+Potential common shares include shares issuable upon exercise of stock options or warrants and vesting of restricted stock awards, and shares issuable upon conversion of the Series A Preferred Stock (see Note 5).
+The number of potential common shares outstanding are calculated using the treasury stock or if-converted method.

-The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the three and nine months ended September 30, 2019 and 2018 are as follows:
+The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the three months ended March 31, 2021 and 2020 are as follows: